superseriousbusiness/gotosocial/README.md

 #### Granular post settings

-You should be able to choose how you want things you post to be interacted with:
+You should be able to choose how your posts can be interacted with:

 * Local-only posts.
 * Rebloggable/boostable toggle.